 I had surgery after surgery to stop the bleeding, to no avail.
 The doctors tried new procedures and medications, which all failed.
 All my children had come by c-section (those stories are crazy in and of themselves, by the way) and since I had gone through so many abdominal surgeries and other health issues, no doctor would even consider a hysterectomy to stop the bleeding.

 The best hope was that I would go into early menopause and some of the shots they were giving me would slow down the hemorrhaging enough that I wouldn’t bleed to death.

 During that time, we found out I also had developed a uterine tumor.
-This tumor was thought to be benign and was attached in a place that surgery would also prove dangerous.
+This tumor was thought to be benign and was attached in a place where surgery would also prove dangerous.
 I was advised to wait this out as well and given medication that would hopefully shrink the tumor and help with the bleeding.